CrunchyData/postgres-operator/docs/content/installation/metrics/other/ansible/metrics-prerequisites.md

 ## Permissions

-The installation of the Crunchy PostgreSQL Operator Metrics infrastructure requires elevated privileges, as the following objects need to be created:
+The installation of the Crunchy PostgreSQL Operator Monitoring infrastructure requires elevated privileges, as the following objects need to be created:

 * RBAC for use by Prometheus and/or Grafana